-- 1. See Student Services in Room 218 - 2.
-Student Services contacts parent/guardian to obtain permission for student to leave campus early - 3.
-Upon receiving permission, student and parent must sign out in the log book located at the front desk.
+- See Student Services in Room 218 - Student Services contacts parent/guardian to obtain permission for student to leave campus early - Upon receiving permission, the student and their parents must sign out in the logbook located at the front desk.
 Before a student can be released to anyone, authorization must be approved through Student Services as verified in FOCUS.

-4. School Activities
+F. School Activities

-Students attending academic or other school-sponsored activities directly related to the instructional outcomes of one or more courses will be counted as excused, but will be required to make up missed work.
+Students attending academic or other school-sponsored activities directly related to the instructional outcomes of one or more courses will be counted as excused but will be required to make up missed work.
 Students missing class while participating in a school-sponsored activity must have instructor permission noted on the appropriate field trip/activity form.